Luke1982/InventoryExtras/README.md

 ### Available stock in Products
 Products will receive a new field that represents the quantity you have available in reality.
 This no. will simply be the stock you have minus the quantity in order there is for this product (field above)

+### Order recommendation field in Products
+A field will be installed in Products that recommends you how many items you should order.
+The formula is:
+- (Quantity in order -/- Reorder lever) -/- (Qty in Stock -/- Qty in Demand) So this basically tells you how many you should order to meet your current no. in order for this product, taking into account how many you already have, how many you want in stock (at minimum) and how many you have already ordered at your suppliers.

+### Maximum stock field in Products
+No logic attached, but you could use this to set your maximum stock and send out an alert when there are too many in stock

 ### Pending orders widget in Products
 Products will receive a new widget where there will be a list of all salesorders that have an inventorydetails line related to it where the product ID is this one.
 The widget will show a link to the salesorder and the quantity in order this salesorder represents.
 This quantity could be negative!
 If you for instance have a salesorder that sells a product once, but there are more than one sold on invoices related to this salesorder, the value will be negative.